How to Clean the Bathroom Exhaust Fan

 When it comes to writing that big bathroom cleanout checklist, don’t forget to add cleaning your ceiling exhaust fan to the list.
 As ceiling exhaust fan specialists, we’ll explain how to clean the bathroom exhaust fan step-by-step, so you can get the most out of it.

-Your bathroom fan is made up of three major components – the cover, fan blades and motor, and the housing.
+Your bathroom fan is made up of three major components – the fan cover, fan blades and motor, and the housing.
 To effectively clean your exhaust fan you will need to thoroughly clean all these components.

-1. Ensure the Fan is Switched Off
+1. Switch The Fan Off

 Before you even think about starting to dismantle and clean your exhaust fan, you’ll first need to turn it off at the powerpoint or circuit breaker.
 While nothing bad is likely to happen, it’s worth being cautious and preventing a catastrophe where you can.